carrerapcl/my_website/content/about/_index.md

 I am a Spanish engineer who just moved to London to attend the *Masters in Financial  Analysis* at **London Business School**.

-Before starting the [MFA programme](<https://www.london.edu/masters-degrees/masters-in-financial-analysis>), I worked at Deloitte in the Global IFRS & Offerings Services team for a year, in Madrid.
+Before starting the [MFA programme](<https://www.london.edu/masters-degrees/masters-in-financial-analysis>), I worked at Deloitte in the Global IFRS & Offerings Services and in the Financial Transformation teams for a year, in Madrid.
 Then, I moved to a senior position in the Financial Services Consulting department at KPMG.

 ### Origins

 However, I am not from Madrid.
-I was raised in a middle-class family close to Vigo, the biggest city in the region of Galicia, in the northwest of Spain.
+I was raised in a middle-class family close to Vigo, the biggest city in the region of Galicia, in the Northwest of Spain.
 I had a lovely childhood there, but I wanted to live in London since the first time I visited the city, being 12 years old.
 Still, I really love Galicia, and I would like to enjoy its great summer weather every year, regardless the place in the world where I am living at any moment.

 [comment]: # (This picture of Cies Islands summarize quite well Galician landscape:)